atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Preferences
 ===========

-The preferences frame can be opened from the menu Options / Preferences of the main interface.
+The preferences frame can be opened from the menu Options / Preferences of the main interface or with a button from the toolbar.

 Batch file properties
 ---------------------